melanchall/drywetmidi/Docs/articles/devices/Virtual-device.md

 2. in the application you set _MyDevice_ as an output MIDI port, so the application will send MIDI data to the output subdevice of the virtual device;
 3. in the software synthesizer you set _MyDevice_ as an input MIDI port.

-So when you create a virtual device an input device and an output one are created with the same name as the one specified on virtual device creation.
-Subdevices of a virtual device are available via [InputDevice](xref:Melanchall.DryWetMidi.Multimedia.VirtualDevice.InputDevice) and [OutputDevice](xref:Melanchall.DryWetMidi.Multimedia.VirtualDevice.OutputDevice) properties of the [VirtualDevice](xref:Melanchall.DryWetMidi.Multimedia.VirtualDevice) class.
-Of course you can use those device separately as regular input and output devices:
+So when you create a virtual device an input endpoint and an output one are created with the same name as the one specified on virtual device creation.
+Endpoints of a virtual device are available via [InputEndpoint](xref:Melanchall.DryWetMidi.Multimedia.VirtualDevice.InputEndpoint) and [OutputEndpoint](xref:Melanchall.DryWetMidi.Multimedia.VirtualDevice.OutputEndpoint) properties of the [VirtualDevice](xref:Melanchall.DryWetMidi.Multimedia.VirtualDevice) class.
+Of course you can use those endpoints separately as regular input and output endpoints:

 ```csharp
 using System;